This Day In Music: November 13

 November 13, 1990 ~ Jovan Campbell, commonly known as rapper Jibbs, born in St Louis, Missouri, USA ~ Known for his 2006 debut single Chain Hang Low and its follow-up King Kong featuring Chamillionaire, both taken of Jibbs' debut album Jibbs Featuring Jibbs.
 Other singles such as Go Too Far featuing Melody Thornton, Smile featuring Fabo, and later singles would fail to chart

-November 13, 1982 ~ Black metal singer, guitarist, bassist Blake Judd born ~ Lead singer, frontman of Nachtmystium, with whom he recorded over half a dozen albums starting in the early-2000s.
+November 13, 1982 ~ Blakely Judd, commonly known as black metal singer, guitarist, bassist Blake Judd, born ~ Lead singer, frontman of Nachtmystium, with whom he recorded over half a dozen albums starting in the early-2000s.
 The band is best known for their 2008 Assasins (Black Meddle Part I) album and its follow-up Addicts (Black Meddle Part II) released two years later.
 The band had at one time been associated with the national-socialist movement due to a white power record label redistributing their music with different cover art, without the band's approval or knowledge.
 The band demanded the label stopped selling their records and were adamant, they'd sue anyone who would slander them as a racist or “nazi band”

 November 13, 1978 ~ Electropop singer Martina Sorbara born in Vaughan, Canada ~ Released two solo albums, 1998's Unplaceables and 2000's Cure For Bad Deeds, before meeting Dan Kurtz with whom she would form Dragonette in 2005.
 Sorbara also co-wrote and sang on the 2006 Basement Jaxx single Take Me Back To Your House.
 Has also worked with the Henrys, Martin Solveig, Kaskade, and others